 - Associate Professor affiliated with Department of Economics, Swedish University of Agricultural Sciences External link, opens in new window., Sweden

 - Visiting professor, School of Business, American University in Cairo, Egypt

 - Professor, Department of Economics & Rural Development, Faculty of Environmental Agricultural Sciences, Arish University, Egypt.

 - Research Fellow, Economic Research Forum (ERF) External link, opens in new window.

-- Lead author of Chapter 7 (Agriculture, Forestry and Other Land Use), 6th IPCC Assessment Report External link, opens in new window.
+- Lead author of Chapter 7 (Agriculture, Forestry and Other Land Use), 6th IPCC Assessment Report.
+External link, opens in new window.
 (AR6), the Intergovernmental Panel on Climate Change (IPCC)

-Assem Abu Hatab is an applied economist with broad empirical interests and focus on the economics and sustainable management of natural resources and food systems and their interlinkages with sustainable development in African and low-income countries.
+Assem Abu Hatab is an applied economist with broad empirical interests, focusing on the economics and sustainable management of food systems and their interlinkages with sustainable development in African and low-income countries.
 He holds a PhD in Economics and has studied Agricultural Economics, Agricultural Sciences, and Development Economics at Suez Canal University (Egypt), Northwest A&F University (China), and the Norwegian University of Life Sciences (Norway).

-Assem coordinated, consulted and participated in several national and international projects and research received funding, including from the CGIAR, EU2020, World Bank, the Swedish Research Council for Sustainable Development (Formas), the Swedish Environmental Protection Agency (SEPA), the EU (e.g., EU2020, Erasmus+, and ERA-NET COFUND ICT-AGRI-FOOD), the Belmont Forum, the Norwegian Research Council, the Arab Fund for Economic and Social Development, and the Egyptian Science and Technology Development Fund.
+Assem has coordinated and participated in several national and international projects and received funding from various organizations, including the Swedish Research Council (VR), the Swedish Research Council for Sustainable Development (Formas), the Swedish Environmental Protection Agency (SEPA), the EU (e.g., EU2020, Erasmus+, and ERA-NET COFUND ICT-AGRI-FOOD), the Belmont Forum, the Norwegian Research Council, the Arab Fund for Economic and Social Development, and the Egyptian Science and Technology Development Fund.